skobnx/ShadowverseEvolveCockatrice/README.md

 - An useful feature is that you can hold right-click on a card to drag an arrow towards another card or target your opponent.
 Use this for target abilities or attacking.
 Right click on the arrow to remove it
 <img src = "https://cdn.discordapp.com/attachments/480908885956362242/1126745558086852638/arrow.png">

 - The rest of cockatrice is straightforward.
-Double-click your followers to tap, left-click your life to decrease, right-click your life to increase, and right-click "Set power and toughness" to change the stats after battling
+Double-click your followers to tap, left-click your life to decrease, right-click your life to increase, and right-click "Set power and toughness" to change the stats after battling.

 ## Helpful Tips